Nikhil-Yadav15/SemanticFileFinderMCP/README.md

-# 🚀 MCP Claude Integration
+# 🚀 MCP Semantic File Finder

 This project showcases how to integrate the **Modular Command Platform (MCP)** with **Claude Desktop**, providing two smart tools: